oracle/accelerated-data-science/ads/feature_store/docs/source/transformation.rst

 Transformation
 **************

-Transformations in a feature store refers to the operations and processes applied to raw data to create, modify or derive new features that can be used as inputs for ML Models.
-These transformations are crucial for improving the quality, relevance and usefulness of features which in turn can enhance the performance of ml models.
-It is an object that represents a transformation applied on the feature group and can be a pandas transformation or spark sql transformation.
+Transformations in a feature store us the operations and processes applied to raw data to create, modify, or derive new features that can be used as inputs for machine learning models.
+These transformations are important for improving the quality, relevance, and usefulness of features and can enhance the performance of models.
+A transformation is an object that represents a transformation applied on the feature group and can be a Pandas transformation or Spark SQL transformation.

 Define
 ======

-In an ADS feature store module, you can either use the Python API or YAML to define a transformation.
+In an ADS feature store module, you can use the Python API or a yaml file to define a transformation.

-With the specified way below, you can define a transformation and give it a name.
-A ``Transformation`` instance will be created.
+The following example defines a transformation and gives it a name.
+A ``Transformation`` instance is created.

 .. tabs::